 So, if your friend hasn’t replied to you then you can check if they’ve read it then call for them for being an idiot and forgetting to respond.

-It’s a nice addition if it’s an important message and you need some time to think of a reply without seeming like you are, or you just want to read a Whatsapp message without letting the other person know.
+It’s a good idea to turn off read receipts if it’s an important message and you need some time to think of a reply without seeming like you are, or you just want to read a WhatsApp message without letting the other person know.

 In conclusion, it’s a pretty simple icon that is very intuitive once you’ve been using the app for a while.
 You’ll get used to seeing messages go out and go through the difference icons.